Information-theoretic interpretation of quantum formalism: Background

 \subsection{Bayesian algebra}

-In general, the variables are not defined directly, but specified by a set of constraints.
-We regard these constraints as a Bayesian \emph{prior}, that is an \emph{ensemble of definite conditions}, say ($\Lambda$), e.g, a set of Boolean formulas compelled to be valid or invalid.
-Now, we propose to treat any \emph{decision function} as a \emph{random event} and to account for the constraints by a set of equations between the \emph{probabilities} of the relevant \emph{requirements} (partial or complete), as explained below in Sec. (\ref{LP}).
-For this, we use the Bayesian theory of inferences~\cite{jaynes}.
+We propose to treat any \emph{Boolean function} as a \emph{random event} and account for the constraints by a set of equations between the \emph{probabilities} of the relevant \emph{requirements} (partial or complete), as explained below in Sec. (\ref{LP}).
+For this, we use the Bayesian theory of inferences~\cite{jaynes} and regard henceforth the Boolean variables $\mathsf{X}_i$ as \emph{random variables} taking values on the alphabet $\{0,1\}$.
 We will name \emph{Bayesian algebra} such a mathematical object composed of a classical Boolean algebra endowed with a Bayesian probability structure.

-Given by hypothesis that the \emph{prior} $({\Lambda})$ must be satisfied, \emph{the probability of any event will be conditional on $({\Lambda})$}.
+In general, the hypotheses are specified by a set of constraints.
+We regard these constraints as a Bayesian \emph{prior}, that is an \emph{ensemble of definite conditions}, say ($\Lambda$), e.g, a set of Boolean formulas compelled to be valid or invalid.
+Now, \emph{the probability of any event will be conditional on $({\Lambda})$}.
 For instance, in the conventional binary addition of two integers $U$ and $V$~\cite{mf4}, the prior $({\Lambda})$ is the statement that the two integers $U$ and $V$ sum to a third integer $S$.